LibraryCarpentry/librarycarpentry.github.io/_posts/2018/07/2018-07-18-carpentrycon-la.md

 The program was intense but the atmosphere was relaxed;
 the website was informative and functional, the venue was comfortable and the food was exceptional;
-logistics were mostly solved in advanced (but properly improvised when needed).
+logistics were mostly solved in advance (but properly improvised when needed).
 CarpentryCon has left me with many new friends and a firm commitment to help.
 We have the necessity and capacity for putting the many useful resources of this community to good use in training our current and future researchers in Latin America.
-We'll work hard towards expanding the Carpentries across our region — I'm sure it won't be long till I'm a local CarpentryCon volunteer again!​
+We'll work hard towards expanding The Carpentries across our region — I'm sure it won't be long till I'm a local CarpentryCon volunteer again!

 ## Renato Santos

-CarpentryCon 2018 was the best conference I have ever attended — a mixture of brilliant and enthusiastic people that are not only interested in results, conclusions, and getting funding, but also on how people are learning, teaching, interacting with each other, and getting involved.
+CarpentryCon 2018 was the best conference I have ever attended — a mixture of brilliant and enthusiastic people who are not only interested in results, conclusions, and getting funding, but also on how people are learning, teaching, interacting with each other, and getting involved.
 A very inclusive environment that reflects how this amazing community acts worldwide!
 I came back to Brazil with new ideas on how to organize